wuyichen24/system-design-knowledge/components/cache/Cache.md

    - The data model in the cache can differ from that in the storage, providing flexibility for a variety of use cases.
 - **Cons**
    - More complexity, because the application needs to manage both cache and storage.
-   - Ensuring data consistency between cache and storage is challenging (Consider using TTL).
+   - Ensuring data consistency between cache and storage is challenging (Solution: TTL).
    - Each cache miss causes a noticeable delay.

 #### Read-through